joswr1ght/aiptrack/PRODUCT.md

    - Multiple performance metrics can be recorded in a single session

-### Missing Tables/Relationships:

-7. **User Roles & Permissions**: How are gym-coach relationships stored?
-8. **Audit Trail**: Do you need to track who created/modified records?
-9. **Notifications**: How are notification preferences and delivery tracked?
-10. **File Management**: How are uploaded images/videos managed in the database?
+### Tables and Relationships

+- Audit Trail: Track who created/modified records
+- Notifications: Notifications are sent by email based on preferences associated with the user
+- File Management: Uploaded images are stored in a local filesystem or S3-compatible storage, with URLs stored in the database

 ## Data Model